Education: (Chronological order)

 History of my early years in education (2001-2010) as a Constructionist facilitator and leader

 I am interested in Prof. Seymour Papert’s Constructionism since the beginning of my educational career.
-I has started off a facilitator, teaching students in age range from 6-15 years old and leading Constructionism project based learning in classrooms during 2001-2006.
-I was the pioneer group of the teachers starting with the school.
-As a pioneer teacher, I teach and develop learning pedagogy and model of Constructionism project based learning at DSIL with other fellow teachers.
-I became a member of leadership team of teachers in 2006 and head of academic affairs in 2010.
+I started off as a facilitator, teaching students in the age range from 6 to 15 years old and leading Constructionism project-based learning in classrooms during 2001-2006.
+I was part of the pioneer group of teachers starting with the school.
+As a pioneer teacher, I taught and developed learning pedagogy and the model of Constructionism project-based learning at DSIL with other fellow teachers.
+I became a member of the leadership team of teachers in 2006 and head of academic affairs in 2010.

-I was picked as one of the two teachers who joined the school’s first excursion trip to USA and Canada in 2003.
-We went to many schools which have done self-directed learning and project based learning in Canada and also several schools in Portland, Maine, which practiced expedition learning or influenced by Constructionism.
-That was also my first visit to MIT Media Lab in Boston to meet with Prof. Seymour Papert and his team.
-I had worked with the school’s provost to come up with our first curriculum and other systems with advices and comments by Prof. Papert through video conferences and emails.
-Unfortunately, in 2006, Prof. Papert’s trip to visit our school was cancelled according to his accident in Vietnam just one day before his arrival in Thailand.
+I was selected as one of the two teachers who joined the school’s first excursion trip to the USA and Canada in 2003.
+We visited many schools that had implemented self-directed learning and project-based learning in Canada, as well as several schools in Portland, Maine, which practiced expeditionary learning or were influenced by Constructionism.
+That was also my first visit to the MIT Media Lab in Boston to meet Prof. Seymour Papert and his team.
+I worked with the school’s provost to develop our first curriculum and other systems with advice and comments from Prof. Papert through video conferences and emails.
+Unfortunately, in 2006, Prof. Papert’s trip to visit our school was canceled due to his accident in Vietnam just one day before his arrival in Thailand.

-During my term of administering the school, I developed several systems and environment in school that would support Constructionist learning environment which allowed child centered project based learning to grow and flourish.
-(DSIL first school’s curriculum and evaluation system, Develop digital database and digital learning management system to track student’s individual learning record to support project based learning, Student’s Assessment Systems for PBL, Parents Education Program, Teacher’s development program and Staff’s Evaluation Systems)
+During my term of administering the school, I developed several systems and environments in the school that would support a Constructionist learning environment, allowing child-centered project-based learning to grow and flourish (DSIL’s first school’s curriculum and evaluation system, developing a digital database and digital learning management system to track students’ individual learning records to support project-based learning, Student Assessment Systems for PBL, Parents Education Program, Teacher development program, and Staff Evaluation Systems).

 Since 2011, my interest of research and professional development started to grow & Scholarship for MA at Stanford University

-In 2011, I had decided to continue my practice in research and development and create professional development program for teachers.
-I am interested in going deeper into several pedagogy and ideologies.
-During 2013-2014, I was the project manager of establishing the first makerspace in school in Thailand called “DSIL FabLearn Lab”.
-I had been involved with maker education since then and became a member of the first cohort of FabLearn Fellowship Program (2014).
+In 2011, I decided to continue my practice in research and development and create a professional development program for teachers.
+I am interested in going deeper into several pedagogies and ideologies.
+During 2013-2014, I was the project manager for establishing the first makerspace in a school in Thailand called “DSIL FabLearn Lab.”
+I have been involved with maker education since then and became a member of the first cohort of the FabLearn Fellowship Program (2014).

-During 2014-2015, my practice has been strengthen by my experiences and education from Stanford Graduate School of Education (in Learning, Design and Technology Department).
-In late 2015, as I returned to Thailand, I dig deeper into helping teachers learn to design and explore possibilities of classroom interventions, writing articles as a mechanism of learning and development for teachers, and start to connect schools with international learning communities.
-I created opportunities and facilitated students and teachers in Thailand to present their projects in international stages and developing collaborative projects with professors and schools outside Thailand (FabLearn Program, MIT D-Lab and Utah State University).
-This effort helps DSIL to internationalize itself and connect to community outside the country and open opportunity for cross pollination of ideas, cultures and learning experiences.
-Thai students and teachers received opportunities to present their projects in FabLearn community continuously since 2014 – 2019 and in 2020, DSIL cohosted FabLearn Asia in 2020 in Thailand with Teachers College, Columbia University.
+During 2014-2015, my practice was strengthened by my experiences and education from Stanford Graduate School of Education (in the Learning, Design and Technology Department).
+In late 2015, as I returned to Thailand, I delved deeper into helping teachers learn to design and explore possibilities for classroom interventions, writing articles as a mechanism for learning and development for teachers, and started to connect schools with international learning communities.
+I created opportunities and facilitated students and teachers in Thailand to present their projects on international stages and develop collaborative projects with professors and schools outside Thailand (FabLearn Program, MIT D-Lab, and Utah State University).
+This effort helped DSIL to internationalize itself and connect to the community outside the country, opening opportunities for the cross-pollination of ideas, cultures, and learning experiences.
+Thai students and teachers received opportunities to present their projects in the FabLearn community continuously from 2014 to 2019, and in 2020, DSIL cohosted FabLearn Asia in Thailand with Teachers College, Columbia University.

 Establishment of Constructionism Network in Thailand since 2019 – Present

-While I shifted my role into “Coaching” new generation of teachers to create their classrooms, I created a platform for Thai Constructionists to connect and work together closely.
-I proposed idea of annual gathering and organize “Thailand Constructionism Forum” since 2018.
-I help facilitating the community and being a part of creating sustainable Constructionism network in Thailand.
-I was one of the co-founder of MITTA Social Enterprise, Co.Ltd.
+While I shifted my role into “Coaching” the new generation of teachers to create their classrooms, I created a platform for Thai Constructionists to connect and work together closely.
+I proposed the idea of an annual gathering and organized the “Thailand Constructionism Forum” since 2018.
+I help facilitate the community and am part of creating a sustainable Constructionism network in Thailand.
+I was one of the co-founders of MITTA Social Enterprise, Co.Ltd.
 (2020) (MITTA – MIT Thailand’s Alumni) and became the first managing director of this social enterprise.
-MITTA aims to provide a long term profitable platform for scaling up Constructionist learning experience in Thailand, i.e., wider group of students in Thailand will be expose to Constructionism project based learning.
-We try to commercialize this experience to high income market and also developing courses for corporate (adult learners).
-Profits of the company will allow MITTA to reach out to underprivileged students and teachers and bringing creative learning environment to inspire teachers to co-create creative learning for his/her students in rural areas.
+MITTA aims to provide a long-term profitable platform for scaling up Constructionist learning experiences in Thailand, i.e., a wider group of students in Thailand will be exposed to Constructionism project-based learning.
+We try to commercialize this experience for the high-income market and also develop courses for corporate (adult learners).
+Profits from the company will allow MITTA to reach out to underprivileged students and teachers, bringing a creative learning environment to inspire teachers to co-create creative learning for their students in rural areas.

 I hope to see this initiative grow as a self-sustaining institution for the development of this community in the long term.